oliviodare/oliviodare.com/pubs.md

 ### 2020
 **Speaker, Descartes Centre for the History and Philosophy of the Sciences and the Humanities,** Utrecht, October 29.
 - “To be a molecular scientist: Technical social responsibility in 1970s _Nature_ advertisements and leaders.”

-**Host and organiser, Journal of Trial and Error events,** Online, November 30.
-- Journal Launch Online Event: Opening Issue, the Journal of Trial and Error.

 **Invited speaker, Universidad Técnica de Manabí, IV Conveción Científica Internacional,** Online, October 20.
 - “Ciencia Abierta: Globalidad y Localidad.”